 1. None.
 A computer is (sometime literally) placed in a room and left for a hapless teachers to plug and in and gather dust.
 I've also been in schools where interactive whiteboards are put into classrooms (a school-wide implementation) and teachers are left to their own devices.
 This doesn't end well.

-Published on Tuesday, August 20, 2013 (3 years, 8 months, and one week ago).
+Published on Tuesday, August 20, 2013 (about 3 years, 10 months, and 6 days ago).
 Posted in: Educational Tech Leadership